 Autism Spectrum Disorder vs. SPD and the Impact on Daily Life

 Autism Spectrum Disorder and SPD share similar attributes, particularly in how they present in daily life.
-However, while sensory issues can be a symptom of autism, SPD is its own condition, and it’s important to recognize its unique impact on a child’s life.
+Research shows that approximately 90% of children with Autism Spectrum Disorder experience sensory processing challenges.
+However, while sensory issues can be a sign of autism, SPD is its own condition, and it’s important to recognize its unique impact on a child’s life.

 SPD can have a significant impact on various aspects of a child’s life, including:

-- Learning and academic performance: Children with SPD may struggle to focus in class, struggle with fine motor skills like handwriting, or become easily distracted by background noises or visual stimuli.
+- Learning and academic performance: Children with SPD may struggle to focus in class, have difficulty with fine motor skills such as handwriting, or become easily distracted by background noise or visual stimuli.

 - Social interactions and relationships: Sensory issues can make it challenging for children to engage in play with peers, understand social cues, or cope with the sensory demands of group settings like birthday parties or crowded playgrounds.